-Transporters threaten strike over alleged Police invasion of secretariat – The Sun Nigeria
+Transporters threaten strike over alleged police invasion of secretariat – The Sun Nigeria

 A similar conference was held last week in Nasarawa State, where Tajudeen Baruwa was returned as the union’s president.

-However, Benson Upah, Head of Information and Public Affairs of NURTW, in a statement on Wednesday insinuated that the police was meddling in its internal affairs by purportedly flooding the headquarters with policemen who sought to protect a man who they see as an impostor, not the elected leader.
+However, Benson Upah, Head of Information and Public Affairs of NURTW, in a statement, yesterday, claimed police was meddling in its internal affairs by purportedly flooding the headquarters with policemen who sought to protect a man who they see as an impostor, not the elected leader.

-Consequently, the union threatened to downtool and embark on a nationwide strike in the event the police refused to withdraw its men.
+Consequently, the union threatened to down tool and embark on a nationwide strike if the police refused to withdraw its men.

-Upah also said that the matter will be escalated to other Labour Centres across the world, the International Labour Organisation (ILO) and other international organisations or bodies
+Upah also said the matter would be escalated to other labour centres across the world, the International Labour Organisation (ILO) and other international organisations or bodies

 “If anyone or party is deserving of protection, it is the lawfully elected one and not an impostor.